A selection of the festival's most popular spots. The definitive guide for first-time visitors!

 Hachi & Seizo Tashima Museum of Picture Book Art

 This former elementary school is located in Hachi, a village surrounded by mountains.
-Seizo Tashima, a picture book artist, transformed this school after its closure into a small museum.
+Seizo Tashima, a picture book artist, transformed this closed school after its closure into a small museum.
 He created a story to accompany his new museum called “The School Will Never Become Empty,” featuring the last three students attending this school called Yuki, Yuta, and Kenta.
 Seizo Tashima even imagined monsters living in the closed school.
 Visitors can experience the story for themselves as they explore the space of this walk-in picture book museum.
-We encourage you to come and meet the three last students as well as the monsters living in the school including Toperatoto, the laughter-eating monster, and Doradoraban, the destroyer of dreams!
+We encourage you to come and meet the three last students as well as the monsters living in the school including Toperatoto, the laughter-eating monster, and Doradoraban, the dream destroyer.

 Tunnel of Light (Kiyotsu Gorge Tunnel)